Ultrahigh-Energy Gamma-ray Emission Associated with Black Hole-Jet Systems: LHAASO DATA

-No remarkable TeV emission was identified in the vicinity of sources XTE~J1859+226, GS~2000+251, CI~Cam, GRO~J0422+32, V404~Cygni, XTE~J1118+480, and V616~Mon. {In this analysis, we used} a point-like source spatial template along with a power-law spectral model.
-The $95 \%$ flux upper limits are determined by considering the fixed position coordinates RA and Dec of these microquasars, and a constant spectral index of $-4$.

-{\it LHAASO-WCDA} LHAASO-WCDA data adopted in this analysis covers from March 8, 2021 to May 31, 2024, with a total live time of 1092\,days.
-Events with zenith angle larger than 50\,$^{\circ}$ or RMDS larger than 20 meters are not included to keep good event quality.
-RMDS is the root of mean distance square of the top 10 hottest detector units which represents the compactness of lateral distribution of air showers.
+LHAASO-WCDA data adopted in this analysis covers from March 8, 2021 to May 31, 2024, with a total live time of 1092\,days.
+Events with zenith angle larger than 50\,$^{\circ}$ or RMDS larger than 20 meters are not included to keep good event quality, where RMDS is the root of mean distance square of the top 10 hottest detector units which represents the compactness of lateral distribution of air showers.
 The number of fired detector units, $N_{\rm hit}$, is selected as the estimator of primary energy.
-The events are divided into six segments with $N_{\rm hit}$ value of [60-100), [100-200), [200-300), [300-500), [500-800) and [800-2000].
-The {direct integral method} is adopted to estimate the cosmic ray background.
-With source spectrum model assumed as a simple power-law and spatial model as Gaussian extension, an iteration process based on multi-dimensional maximum likelihood is performed to derive the spectrum, position and extension.
-The iteration process adds one source at a time to the fitting as long as the TS of N+1 sources is greater than that of N sources by more than 25.
-The dust column density measured by PLANCK is introduced as the spatial template of diffuse Galactic gamma-ray emission.

-LHAASO-WCDA data analysis has been carried out for sources in Table \ref{tab:list}. {Currently, WCDA only sees significant gamma-ray emission} associated to SS~433 among all 12 microquasars listed in Table~\ref{tab:list}.
-In $1-25$\,TeV, two point-like sources was detected in SS 433 region at RA$=288.45^\circ\pm 0.04^\circ$, DEC$=4.95^\circ\pm 0.03^\circ$ and RA$=287.68^\circ\pm 0.04^\circ$, DEC$=5.06^\circ\pm 0.03^\circ$ with significance of 9.8$\sigma$ and 8.3$\sigma$, which are associated with the east and west lobes, respectively (Figure \ref{fig:tsmap}, panel c).
-The spectra of the two sources could be well described by simple power laws with a index of 2.44$\pm$0.14 and 2.53$\pm$0.16.
+The events are divided into six segments with $N_{\rm hit}$ value of 60-100, 100-200, 200-300, 300-500, 500-800 and 800-2000.
+We do not use events of larger $N_{\rm hit}$, because when $N_{\rm hit}$ is { larger than 2000}, the instrument is close to saturation and the energy resolution becomes poor.
+The { direct integration method} is adopted to estimate the cosmic ray background.